aws-samples/generative-ai-use-cases-jp/docs/en/DEPLOY_OPTION.md

 - Cross-region inference model calls
 - Voice chat model calls

+When managing costs using tags, you need to enable “Cost allocation tags” by following these steps.

+- Open the “Billing and Cost Management” console.
+- Open “Cost Allocation Tags” in the left menu.
+- Activate the tag with the tag key “GenU” from “User-defined cost allocation tags.”

 ## Enabling Monitoring Dashboard

 Create a dashboard that aggregates input/output token counts and recent prompts.